ramachandra742/document-classification-ML/README.md

 ## Document-Classification

 This project aims to classify documents based their categories in the corpus.
 There are 12 categores in the corpus viz.,\
-'books', 'cinema','cooking', 'gaming', 'sports', 'tech', 'data_science', 'design', 'news', 'politics', 'do_it_yourself',\
+'books', 'cinema','cooking', 'gaming', 'sports', 'tech', 'data_science', 'design', 'news', 'politics', 'do_it_yourself',& 'business'.
-'business'. **Logistic regression, SVC, & MultinomialNB algorithms** are used for classifying documents.
+**Logistic regression, SVC, & MultinomialNB algorithms** are used for classifying documents.

 ### Installation
 Clone this repo: